omarsalem7/react-template/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # React js Template

-## features:
-- Linters added for react and redux
-- Using Gitflow.
+This is a template for creating all dependacies related to react application beside that the linters installed and using gitflow.

 ## Getting Started